2022 Flooring Trend Report – Hardwood, Carpet, Tile, Luxury Vinyl and more

-Now that 2018 has rolled around, it’s time to publish my annual report on Flooring Trends.
+2022 is here, so it’s time to publish my annual report on Flooring Trends.
 This report covers all flooring surfaces including hardwood, carpet, tile, luxury vinyl and more.
-If you are specifically looking for hardwood flooring trends, check out this guide: 2018 Hardwood Flooring Trends which covers the trending stain colors, finishes and styles for wood flooring.
+If you are specifically looking for hardwood flooring trends, check out this guide: Hardwood Flooring Trends which covers the trending stain colors, finishes and styles for wood flooring.

 Over the years, I’ve read a number of flooring trend reports and paint trends, and I have to say at times, I’m just disappointed.
 Sometimes, the reported “trends” are not really trendy at all.
 They are instead niche products and many products are often on the decline.
 (By the way, it does may me wonder if these writers are getting paid by manufacturers to push products or if they are just out of touch).

 Some of the paint trend reports also make me wonder…are they just trying to sell more paint?
 (I think we know the answer to that).
 I mean who really puts these paint colors in their homes?
 Some are just too bright and taste specific, and not practical at all.

 This report is based on real people in real homes and what I’m actually seeing people choosing and installing in their homes.
 It’s also based on thousands of comments and questions I get on my blog.
 Real trends for real people.